banestyrelsen/phpmvc08/README.md

 ##Creating a page

 ###Step 1.
-In the 'About Me' tab, click 'view all'.
+In the 'Modules' tab under 'Enabled controller's, click 'content'.

 ###Step 2.
 Click 'Create new Content' and fill in the fields.